Sir Charles Lyell

 (14 Nov 1797 - 22 Feb 1875)

-Science Quotes by Sir Charles Lyell (29)
+Science Quotes by Sir Charles Lyell (34 quotes)

-'Time's noblest offspring is the last.'
-This line of Bishop Berkeley's expresses the real cause of the belief in progress in the animal creation.
+“Time’s noblest offspring is the last.”
+This line of Bishop Berkeley’s expresses the real cause of the belief in progress in the animal creation.

 — Sir Charles Lyell